Business

 Reduce livestock population to allow more land for agriculture

 Reducing livestock population will allow more land to be used for agriculture.
-With more land available, the soil is enriched and has greater efficiency at conserving and retaining water, thus leading to an increase in agricultural productivity.
-The EPA estimates that livestock agriculture contributes approximately 14.5% of global greenhouse gas emissions, making livestock management a critical component of any comprehensive CSA strategy.
+With more land available, the soil is enriched and better at conserving and retaining water, which raises agricultural productivity.
+The EPA estimates that livestock agriculture contributes approximately 14.5% of global greenhouse gas emissions, making livestock management a critical component of any CSA strategy.
+It is worth noting, however, that in many developing regions livestock represent both a food source and a household asset, so blanket reductions are not always socially or economically viable without alternative income pathways in place.

 Integration of technology in agriculture